Berk-Eren/RiseIn---Solana-Bootcamp---First-HW/README.md

 # How to run the project?

-You can run the project by simply running,
+You can run the project by simply running with the following command

-node main.js <command>
+* node main.js <command>

 Examples:
 * node main.js new